ospl-lang/osmium/README.md

 workspace contains a parser, compiler, bytecode/runtime type definitions, a VM, and a small command-line tool named `ospl-toolchain`.

+## Learn OSPL

+The Absolute Guide to OSPL is available [here](https://github.com/ospl-lang/book/blob/main/The%20Absolute%20Guide%20to%20OSPL.pdf).

+The OSPL website can be found [here](https://ospl-lang.github.io)

 ## Requirements

 This repo is pinned to Rust `1.88.0` in `rust-toolchain.toml` because the locked